apache/allura/Allura/docs/platform_tour.rst

   Value to put in the `In-Reply-To` header (the `parent_id` field of a :class:`allura.model.artifact.Message` is suitable for this) destinations
-  List of email addresses and/or :class:`pymongo.bson.ObjectId` s for :class:`allura.model.auth.User` objects text
+  List of email addresses and/or :class:`bson.ObjectId` s for :class:`allura.model.auth.User` objects text
   Markdown-formatted body of the message (If the user has requested html or